appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2B.md

 5. **Customer Specific Special Price Add [B2B]**

 Flow Description: This ProcessFlow is featured to add Company specific Special Prices from Dynamics NAV to Magento2.
-The following are the details that will added on its sync: WebsiteId, customer id, pricelist details, Start & End Date, Product SKU, & Special.
+The following are the details that will be added on its sync: WebsiteId, customer id, pricelist details, Start & End Date, Product SKU, & Special.

+6. **Customer Specific Special Price Update [B2B]**

+Flow Description: This ProcessFlow is featured to update the added Company specific Special Prices frmom Dynamics NAV to Magento2.
+The following are the details that were added will only be updated when executed this ProcessFlow.

+7. **Customer Specific Tier Price Add [B2B]

+Flow Description:

+8. **Customer Specific Tier Price Update [B2B]

 ## Action Filter configurations: